Sometimes, God uses strangers to bring a message home to us, whether it be a message of hope, comfort, love, or warning.

 A self-improvement plan can take the form of a list or prayer, where we outline how the day is actually spent, earmarking areas for improvement (e.g. time with God) and working steadily, inch by inch, at increasing the time spent on positive activities.

 Who do you spend your time with?
 ‘By beholding we become changed’.
-If we spend time with persons of Christ-like characters, the more we are drawn to Christ.
+If we spend time with persons of Christ-like characters, we are drawn to Christ through their conversation and deeds.
 Added to that, if we spend time daily, hourly, with Christ, we become more like Him and our character becomes assimilated into His character.

 Caring for Him and for others then becomes second nature to us.
 But it all starts with faith!